 5 Steps to Avoid Losing Your Cool With Your Young Adult

 It’s tough to remember exactly where the burning sensation started.
 Perhaps I mistook it for a hot flash.
 Before I knew it, I was excusing myself from the room, muttering something to my husband about this being HIS son.
-Our good friend Shannon Hale at www.skiptomylife.com has kindly written this guest post letting us know how to avoid losing your cool with our young adults.
+My good friend Shannon Hale at www.skiptomylife.com has kindly written this guest post letting us know how to avoid losing your cool with your young adults.
 She has some great ideas!

 When Your Darling Child Comes Home From College…